-Wind Mitigation Inspections in Crystal River, FL
+Wind Mitigation Inspections in Spring Hill, FL

 Wind mitigation inspections report on the wind resistance features of a home, building, or structure.
-These inspections were developed to save homeowners money on home insurance by crediting them for features that mitigate the amount of damage that may occur during a hurricane or strong windstorm.
+These inspections were developed to save Spring Hill homeowners money on home insurance by crediting them for features that mitigate the amount of damage that may occur during a hurricane or strong windstorm.

 Typically the reports and wind premium discounts* are based on an inspection of these 7 features: